-Symptoms of typhoid fever include headache, fever, chills, constipation, skin rash, muscle aches, and a general feeling of discomfort.2,3 In severe cases, confusion, delirium, abdominal pain, or death may occur.3 The symptoms of typhoid fever may vary from person to person.
+Common symptoms of typhoid fever include loss of appetite, headache, weakness, stomach pain, and constipation or diarrhea.2,3 In severe cases, stomach bleeding, brain damage, and death may occur.3 The symptoms of typhoid fever may vary from person to person.
 And remember, you can still pass on typhoid fever to others even after your symptoms are gone.2

 The Centers for Disease Control and Prevention (CDC) recommends vaccination for people traveling to places where typhoid fever is common.5